HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item.md

   }]
 }
 ```
-When requesting a catalog from the CINX API there are three view options.
+When requesting a catalog from the CINX API there are two view options.

 The table below defines the fields output using the **compact** view option.